 What can you quickly do that will protect your family and assets?
 Do you have a will? a power of attorney?
 Have you created a list of your online logins so you know about all of your accounts?
 What insurance needs to be renewed?

-For your business, have you collected the foundations of your business intelligence so you feel strong in my position and decisions you need to make?
+For your business, have you collected the foundations of your business intelligence so you feel strong in your position and decisions you need to make?
 (Heard of the man who ran a digital financial company who died and no one else knew how to login to his systems?
 Millions of dollars were locked up and clients lost their money.)

 What one thing can you do each week that will move XYZ forward?
 Ask yourself: what three things could I do right away that will make me feel good about where I am in my life?